Smanas786/Golang---Fun-Heist-Program/README.md

-# Perfect-Heist :- Golang
+# Programming in Golang := Heist Program
-Program in Go for a perfect heist using RNG
+Perfect Heist program written in GO using RNG

 # Output - Success
 Looks like you've managed to make it part the guards.
 Good job, but remember, this is the first step.